London has a great art scene. The city is an art lover’s paradise, literally overflowing with fantastic museums displaying world class art.

 The must-see museums in London are so numerous and varied that you could spend a lifetime visiting them all.
 Each museum is rich in history, culture, and art, providing endless fascination for anyone who steps through their doors.

 What’s more, many of London’s best museums offer free admission, making them accessible to everyone.
 While some may charge for special exhibitions, many permanent collections can be enjoyed free of charge.

 In this guide, I take you on a tour of 30 amazing museums in London.

 Best Museums In London

 Some of these museums are free and some are included in the London Pass.
-I give you an overview of the museum and some of the highlights inside.

 1. Wallace Collection

 The Wallace Collection is one of the world’s best small museums, a treasure trove of art.
 But it’s somewhat pleasantly lost (except for locals) in London’s sea of amazing museums.